OpenConceptLab/ocl-docs/docs/source/oclfhir/codesystem.md

 **NOTE:**
 1. displayLanguage is ignored when display is not provided or empty
-2. If coding is provided then system,code,version,display values should be provided in coding itself.
+2. If coding is provided then system_url, code and system_version values are overridden with the values of coding.system, coding.code and coding.version respectively.
-   In this case values of system,code,version,display provided outside of coding will be ignored.

 #### Example Request

-`GET /fhir/CodeSystem/$validate-code/?url=https://www.state.gov/pepfar&code=vpvjaSZxlaA`
+`GET /fhir/CodeSystem/$validate-code/?url=https://datim.org/CodeSystem/MER&code=vpvjaSZxlaA`

-`GET /orgs/:org/CodeSystem/$validate-code/?url=https://www.state.gov/pepfar&code=vpvjaSZxlaA`
+`GET /orgs/:org/CodeSystem/$validate-code/?url=https://datim.org/CodeSystem/MER&code=vpvjaSZxlaA`

 <details>
 <summary><b>Example response</summary>